ahmed-n-abdeltwab/blog/_posts/2025-12-04-backend-engineering-fundamentals-complete.md

 **RSA Key Exchange:**

-In RSA, the client generates a random "pre-master secret," encrypts it with the server's public key, and sends it.
+In RSA, the client generates a random `pre-master secret`, encrypts it with the server's public key, and sends it.
 The server decrypts it with its private key, and both derive the same symmetric key.

 The problem?
 If the server's private key is ever compromised—say, through a vulnerability like Heartbleed—an attacker who recorded past encrypted sessions can decrypt them all.
 RSA lacks **forward secrecy**.